 Hallsands in ruins

 were removed.
 What was not known was the disastrous effect this would have on the stability of coastal defences.
 The villagers were alarmed when the level of the beach began to drop.
 Eventually the danger was recognised and the dredging stopped.
 But the damage was done.
-In 1903 the sea undermines the London Inn which started to collapse.
+In 1903 the sea undermined the London Inn which started to collapse.
 Over the next decade the sea continued to destabilise the shore, just waiting for the dangerous combination of high tide and easterly winds which occurred in January 1917.
 During that fateful two days, the whole village lost their homes and livelihood.
 According to Pathe Newsreel footage from 1960, the last inhabitant of the village was Miss Elizabeth Prettejohn.

 The Pitts family, as with the Mid-Devon ancestors, are found in many of the nearby parishes - Modbury, South Pool, Chivelstone, Ugborough, Sherford, Aveton Gifford, Loddiswell, Kingsbridge and Thurlestone.